So Nice (Johnny Mathis album): Reception

-Allmusic's Joe Viglione was effusive in his praise, "The singer works with authority -- his pitch always perfect and his focus never missing the mark."
+AllMusic's Joe Viglione was effusive in his praise, "The singer works with authority — his pitch always perfect and his focus never missing the mark."
 He singles out a few tracks in particular.
 "Mathis can always pull a 'The Music That Makes Me Dance' out of his hat to give his huge and faithful audience the style and sound he is best known for, with Glenn Osser's conducting and arrangement simply sublime.
 The dozen songs on So Nice range from pop to standards with touches of jazz, with an exquisitely quiet 'I Dream of You' uncovering the singer's uncanny ability to blend his tone with an air of mystery.
 Even a lesser song like 'Baubles, Bangles and Beads' comes off with a touch of majesty; it's not easy to do, but Mathis pulls it off effortlessly."

+Billboard mentions "His interpretation of "What Now My Love" is another standout."

+Variety wrote "Mathis far-ranging voice gets a particularly impressive workout on the 'The Impossible Dream' from the score of "Man of La Mancha".